-Clinician-patient relationships trafficked with individuals can be very slow to develop, given multiple the layers of psychological trauma, difficulty trusting others, and the isolating practices of traffickers.
+Clinician-patient relationships with trafficked individuals can be very slow to develop, given the multiple layers of psychological trauma, difficulty trusting others, and the isolating practices of traffickers.

 Each victim should be considered a unique situation, and so the risks and benefits of interviewing the patient should be weighed before starting the interview.
 It is best to assume that the victim is at risk of some sort of harm, as a rule.